EREF's Scholarship Program

 Robert P. Stearns/SCS Engineers Master’s Scholarship

 Robert P. Stearns was a former chairman of the EREF board and a co-founder of SCS Engineers.
 At SCS, he directed or served in a review capacity on many of the firm’s solid waste management-related projects.
 Under his leadership SCS grew to more than 500 employees located in 9 regional offices throughout the United States.
-Following his retirement in 2006, Bob continues as SCS’ Chairman of the Board focusing on strategic planning and acquisitions.
+Following his retirement in 2006, Bob continued as SCS’ Chairman of the Board focusing on strategic planning and acquisitions.
 Bob and SCS Engineers established the Master’s Scholarship fund to expand EREF’s successful doctoral-level scholarship program.
-At least one Stearns/SCS master’s level scholarship is awarded annually.

-Robert J. Riethmiller, chairman of PTR Baler and Compactor, currently serves on the EREF board as the chairman of the Scholarship Committee.
+Robert J. Riethmiller, chairman of PTR Baler and Compactor, served on the EREF board as the chairman of the Scholarship Committee.
 Riethmiller’s grandfather, also Bob Riethmiller, began working for PTR in 1911, and purchased it in 1929; since then it has been a family-run business.
 PTR is a fourth generation, family-owned company that manufactures, installs and services balers and compactors in all 50 states and sells internationally.
 Riethmiller has been working in the waste industry for over 50 years.
-He volunteered to fund a second Master’s scholarship.
-One Riethmiller/PTR Scholar is awarded annually.

 Waste Industries Scholarship Honoring Lonnie C. Poole Jr.